APPLICATION

 Coating system

 There are various solutions to dust sugar on a doughnut.
-The operation occurs usually in an enrober or powder applicator.
-It can be either a topical dusting conveyor, a tumbler or a screw enclosed in a trough.
+The operation usually occurs in an enrobed or powder applicator.
+It can be a topical dusting conveyor, a tumbler, or a screw enclosed in a trough.
 The system is saturated with the sugar mix.
 It is large enough to accommodate the different doughnut sizes.
-Lab tests and pilot tests must be done to determine which system ensures best the adhesion of the powder on the surface
+Lab tests and pilot tests must be done to determine which system best ensures the powder’s adhesion on the surface.

 PROCESS